pwall567/mustache-k/README.md

 Mustache template system.
 This implementation does not include all features covered by the specification; the differences are detailed below.

-A Mustache template is a block of text to be copied to the output, interspersed with "tags" that control the substitution of values from a supplied object &ndash; the "context object".
+A Mustache template is a block of text to be copied to the output, interspersed with &ldquo;tags&rdquo; that control the substitution of values from a supplied object &ndash; the &ldquo;context object&rdquo;.
 All text that is not part of a tag is copied without modification to the generated output.
 The tags are described below.